-Appointed in 2001, Dr. Susan Stocker is the Dean and Chief Administrative Officer of Kent State University at Ashtabula.
+Celebrating her 20th anniversary in her position, Dr. Susan Stocker was appointed in 2001 as the Dean and Chief Administrative Officer of Kent State University at Ashtabula.
 She holds the rank of Associate Professor at Kent State University and is the longest standing dean at Kent State University.
 Since finishing high school, Stocker attended college either part or full time until 2007 when she completed a doctorate from the Kent State University College of Education.

 In addition to her duties on the Ashtabula Campus, Stocker recently served at the interim dean of the College of Applied and Technical Studies (formerly the Regional College) from October 2019 – April 2021.
-Prior to that, she served as the interim dean and chief administrative officer of Kent State University at Geauga, located in Burton, Ohio, and Kent State's Regional Academic Center in Twinsburg from August 2016-December 2017.
-Prior to that she served as the interim dean of the Regional College since 2015 and was College of Nursing's interim dean during the 2013 academic year.
+Prior to that, she served as the interim dean and chief administrative officer of Kent State University at Geauga, located in Burton, Ohio, and Kent State Twinsburg Academic Center from August 2016 – December 2017.
+She also served as the interim dean of the Regional College from July 2015 – July 2016 and was the College of Nursing's interim dean during the 2013 academic year.

 Stocker led the capital campaign that raised $6 million dollars locally to help finance the Robert S. Morrison Health and Science Building (now Robert S. Morrison Hall).
 The state-of-the-art learning facility opened its doors to students in August 2009.
-She then oversaw campus renovations that included the opening of a new bookstore and business services building in August of 2012.
+She then oversaw campus renovations that included the opening of a new bookstore and business services building in August 2012.
 In August 2014, the campus unveiled an updated Commons, updated and relocated Academic Affairs and Student Services offices, and added a new Student Lounge.
 A significant improvement to the campus exterior, including a resurfacing of all parking areas and a new grand entrance into the heart of campus, was completed in the summer of 2016.
 Most recently, a $2 million dollar renovation to the Main Hall Auditorium, creating a technologically advanced, multi-use space for classes, lecturers, meetings and community events, was completed, along with a complete remodel and reimagining of the Main Hall B-Wing corridor in summer 2019.